achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 ### What is the difference between Debian and CentOS?

+CentOS is a free downstream rebuild of the commercial Red Hat Enterprise Linux distribution where, in contrast, Debian is the free upstream distribution that is the base for other distributions, including the Ubuntu Linux distribution.

 ### What is APPArmor?

 AppArmor provides Mandatory Access Control (MAC) security.
 In fact, AppAmor allows the system administrator to restrict the actions that processes can perform.
 For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
 If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.